Choosing a Bitcoin Wallet

 Privacy

 Some wallets focus specifically on protecting a user’s privacy.
 Privacy-focused wallets typically support coin control, allow users to connect the wallet to their own full node, or include a full node within the wallet itself.
-Some privacy wallets, such as Samourai and Wasabi, also include CoinJoin implementations, a powerful privacy technique meant to break chain analysis heuristics.
+Some privacy wallets, such as Wasabi, also include CoinJoin implementations, a powerful privacy technique meant to break chain analysis heuristics.

 Wallets which do not allow users to connect their own full nodes are not good for privacy, as they send a user’s public keys and transaction history to the centralized third parties who distribute the software.
 Privacy-conscious users should always attempt to use wallets which query their own node.